Guadalajara, Mexico

 When we asked expats and global nomads about their social experiences in Guadalajara, they replied:

 "Guadalajara is a vibrant city with a lively social scene.
 There are plenty of bars, clubs, and restaurants to explore, as well as a variety of cultural activities and events.
 The city is known for its vibrant nightlife, with a wide range of music, dancing, and entertainment.
 There are also plenty of outdoor activities to enjoy, such as hiking, biking, and exploring the city's many parks and plazas.
-Guadalajara is a great place to meet new people and make friends, and the locals are known for their hospitality and welcoming attitude," mentioned an expat living in Guadalajara.
+Guadalajara is a great place to meet new people and make friends, and the locals are known for their hospitality and welcoming attitude," said an expat in Guadalajara.

 What advice to expats in Guadalajara have about housing?

 "Expat advice regarding housing in Guadalajara is to find a safe neighborhood with easy access to groceries and other amenities.
 It is important to consider a location that is close to where you will be working or studying.
 Research the area and the landlord before signing a lease.
 Look for housing options with accommodations such as air conditioning or parking.
 Make sure to double-check construction and security measures are up to standards.
 In addition, check if new appliances are included in the rent.
-Lastly, work with a local estate agency as they may have greater access to home listings and have more reliable information," said one expat living in Guadalajara.
+Lastly, work with a local estate agency as they may have greater access to home listings and have more reliable information," mentioned an expat living in Guadalajara.

 What are medical services in Guadalajara like?